atbcb/ICTTestingBaseline/docs/07Images.md

   * Numerous attributes contribute to the computation of the accessible name and accessible description.
   * [HTML Accessibility API Mappings 1.0 for img](https://www.w3.org/TR/2017/WD-html-aam-1.0-20171027/#img-element)
 2. Check that the combination of accessible name and accessible description are empty.
 An acceptable alternate method is for the role to be "presentation".

 #### Test Results
 * If any of the above checks fail, then this SC fails

+### Test Instructions for 4.2.1
+1. Review the role of the decorative image.
+1. Check that the role is presentation.
+An acceptable alternate method is an empty accessible name/description.

+#### Test Results
+* If any of the above checks fail, then this SC fails